AnOrdinaryPeople/ai-sandbox/README.md

 # AI Sandbox

-Simple sandbox setup with dev container for experimenting with various open source pre-trained models.
-The Docker image itself using `nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04` including python 3.10, additional package development, and some machine learning modules.
-The image is quite large, around 19.5GB.
-However, it should be reasonable considering the inclusion of GPU support and some machine learning modules.
+A straightforward sandbox setup is created using a devcontainer to experiment with various open-source pretrained models.
+The Docker image utilizes `nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04`, incorporating Python 3.10, additional development packages, and several machine learning modules.
+While the image is quite large, at around 19.5GB, the inclusion of GPU support and variety of machine learning modules justifies the size.

 ## Setup

-1. Clone generative models for base sandbox
+1. **Clone generative models for base sandbox:**

    ```bash
    $ git clone https://github.com/Stability-AI/generative-models.git
    ```

+1. **(Optional) Download a pretrained model:**

-1. Download a pretrained model if necessary and place it in `/generative-models/checkpoints`.
-For example, [SDXL-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0)
+   If needed, download a pretrained model and place it in the `/generative-models/checkpoints` directory.
+For example, [SDXL-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) model.

+1. **Install Dev Containers extension:**

-1. Install [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension in VSCode
+   Install [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension from VSCode marketplace.

+1. **Open the development container:**

-1. Open command palette and select `Dev Containers: Rebuild and Reopen in Container`
+   Open the command palette and select the option `Dev Containers: Rebuild and Reopen in Container`.

 ## Usage Examples

-Explore various use cases within the AI Sandbox dev container by following these examples:
+Explore various use cases within the AI Sandbox devcontainer by following these examples:

 - **Run a simple demo**